Swapnil-Chauhan/recipe-generator/README.md

 # Recipe Generator Project using Javascript and React framework and Redux toolkit for state management.

 Users can search for possible recipes based on ingredients, quantity and meal type.
-Users can follow the text based instruction as well as go through the You Tube video to watch the recipe.
+Users can follow the text based instruction as well as refer the YouTube video to watch the preperation recipe.

 # The project is deployed on GITHUB PAGES and can be accessed using URL https://swapnil-chauhan.github.io/recipe-generator/